Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Introduction

 Multilingual model vocabularies are finite and typically smaller than the possible set of Unicode characters, inherently leaving some languages and scripts under-represented.
 As coverage increases, parameter allocation to each language decreases, resulting in a trade-off between capability, capacity, and coverage.
 Recent work on pixel representations \cite{salesky-etal-2021-robust,rust-etal-2023-pixel} provides an appealing alternative to past approaches, because they do not have a discrete model vocabulary or finite embedding matrix, and can represent all scripts with complete parameter sharing.

 Recent work \cite{rust-etal-2023-pixel} has also shown that pixel-based models can be directly finetuned across scripts without vocabulary extensions, adapters, or transliteration.
-However, pixel representations have previously only been trained on individual languages at a time, rather than multilingually.
-This leaves unanswered questions such as whether similar scripts will interfere with or boost performance with multilingual pixel representations, or if architectural changes will be needed given the larger input space.
+However, pixel representations have previously only been trained or finetuned on individual languages at a time, rather than multilingually.
+This leaves unanswered questions about the effects of multilingual co-training, such as whether similar scripts will interfere with or boost performance, or if architectural changes will be needed given the larger input space.

-In this work we demonstrate how to effectively parameterize and train multilingual translation models with pixel representations, resulting in comparable performance to subword models (+/- 0.5 BLEU) and large improvements over pixel models for individual language pairs.
-We explore various properties of pixel representations in order to understand their potential benefits and limitations, including the distribution of languages within the representational space, parameter sharing, and reduced representation degeneration.
+In this work we demonstrate how to effectively parameterize and train multilingual translation models with pixel representations, leading to improvements of up to 9 BLEU on two multilingual datasets with diverse language and script coverage.
+We explore various properties of pixel representations in order to understand their potential benefits and limitations, including positive transfer and representational similarity between languages, parameter sharing, and frequency-based relationships.
 Finally, we show that not only can pixel representations be finetuned cross-lingually or to unseen scripts, but can do so more data-efficiently than alternatives such as vocabulary expansion, with significant improvements for unseen scripts.